ismo-karkkainen/datalackey/README.md

 construct a JSON object out of file contents and split JSON object into files.

+If you think of Redis or Memcached, the use of datalackey is to run programs it starts, gather key/value pairs into one JSON object, pass it to the program and then split the results and store the key/value pairs.
+You could use datalackey as a data store but whether you should is debatable.

 # Requirements

 The https://github.com/nlohmann/json version 3.6 or newer is required.